 -o mount parameter.
 This is needed some times some configurations about the file system is changed and make new configuration effective.

 $ mount -o remount /mnt

 Previously we have mounted multiple mount points.
 Now we may want to unmount the multiple mount points with the following commands.

 $ umount /mnt /mnt2

 Unmounting have some restrictions.
-While there is operations on the mounted partitions these partitions can not be unmounted.
+While there are operations on the mounted partitions these partitions can not be unmounted.
 This can be an unwanted situation.
-There is a work around which will unmount the system after the operation on the mount point.
+There is a workaround which will unmount the system after the operation on the mount point.

 $ umount -l /mnt

-In previous example we have looked lazy unmount which will wait the operation to end in order to unmount the mount point.
+In the previous example, we have looked lazy unmount which will wait for the operation to end in order to unmount the mount point.
 There is a hard way which will forcibly unmount the mount point.
 But keep in mind that this can create problems with file systems.

 $ umount -f /mnt